vidhishpanchal/OAuthandEmails-ReactJS/README.md

 Once the button is clicked, Google OAuth initializes.
 <img src="images/oauthinitializing.png">
 <br>
-Once the user is Logged In using OAuth, dynamic data of user's google account such as Name and Email can be seen
+Once the user is Logged In using OAuth, dynamic data of user's google account such as Name and Email-ID can be seen
 <h3>User Logged In</h3>
 <img src="images/loginsuccesstoast.png">
 <br>